cscrookes/cscrookes/README.md

 - 👋 Hi, I’m @cscrookes
-- 👀 I’m interested in gaming and sports
-- 🌱 I’m currently learning JavaScript
-- 📫 How to reach me: 25093908@sun.ac.za

 <!---
 cscrookes/cscrookes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.